Whalen was the representative for Ohio’s 3rd congressional district and was a Republican. He served from 1967 to 1978.

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Whalen is shown as a purple triangle. (analysis methodology)
+Whalen is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Whalen sponsored bills primarily in these issue areas:

 Social Welfare (25%) Government Operations and Politics (17%) Taxation (15%) International Affairs (12%) Labor and Employment (9%) Foreign Trade and International Finance (8%) Armed Forces and National Security (8%) Health (7%)

 Some of Whalen’s most recently sponsored bills include...